CLOSER-Cohorts/colectica-api/README.md

 ## File Description

-get_questions.py - outputs the different item types get_question_groups.py - outputs the concepts and a link to the question items
+- get_questions.py - outputs the different item types
+- get_question_groups.py - outputs the concepts and a link to the question items
+- xxx - creates question-concept dataset for input into question-concept model

 ## Dependencies